Gwyneth Paltrow Does This Every Day To Get Those Toned And Taut Abs

 “When you’re at the forefront of something that’s new, people can get really reactive: ‘This is crazy!
 Why are you doing this?'” she said.
 “Then, five years later, everyone’s fine with it.
 It’s a blessing to be liberated from the chains of other people’s perceptions of you.
 It’s part of wellness, working at that.
 I’ve gotten to a point where I like myself.
 I do my best as a person.
 I also have nothing to hide.”

-According to AOL.com, Goop now has supplements.
+According to AOL, Goop now has supplements.
 Paltrow explained the inspiration behind her new products.

 “I think women in modern society don’t feel very well,” she continued.
 “The number one thing women say is, ‘I’m exhausted and I don’t know why!’
 I want to get to the bottom of why that is.
 The supplements were born out of that impulse: I want to feel well, I want my friends to feel well, I want my readers to feel well.”